-Many divers asked themselves whether the Aeris Elite T3 or Oceanic VT3 had the same or similar issues as they are basically the same dive computers.
-All three brands are owned by the same company and the dive computers were/are simply rebranded.
+Many divers asked themselves whether the Aeris Elite T3 or Oceanic VT3 had the same or similar issues as they are the same dive computers.
+The same company owns all three brands, and the dive computers were/are simply rebranded.

-It was/is good to know though that both the Oceanic and the Aeris had different software which means they weren’t affected by the issue.
-Today Hollis has a very limited amount of product offerings in the dive computer segment.
-Aeris has been completely absorbed into the Oceanic line of dive computers.
+It was/is good to know though that both the Oceanic and the Aeris had different software, which means they weren’t affected by the issue.
+Today Hollis has a minimal amount of product offerings in the dive computer segment.
+Aeris has been wholly absorbed into the Oceanic line of dive computers.